-For years, automotive engineers found it challenging to design mechanical, vacuum, and hydraulic systems that could consistently and accurately deliver the needed results.
+For years, automotive engineers found it challenging to design mechanical, vacuum, and hydraulic systems that consistently and accurately deliver the needed results.
 Systems strayed widely from the ideal air/fuel ratios because they could not monitor combustion or accurately control fuel delivery.
-They required elaborate emissions controls systems to meet stringent exhaust emissions standards.
-These systems required a great deal of maintenance and sometimes were complicated, making them difficult to repair.
+They required elaborate emissions control systems to meet stringent exhaust emissions standards.
+These systems required much maintenance and sometimes were complicated, making them difficult to repair.
 If automotive engineers concentrated on increasing fuel economy and lowering emissions, performance and driveability would suffer.
 If they focused on reducing emissions, the economy, driveability, and performance would suffer.
 Electronic engine controls allow automotive engineers to restore good driveability, increase economy, lower exhaust emissions, and increase performance.

 Good driveability is what the driver expects from a properly functioning engine, including easy starting, smooth idle, good acceleration through all speeds, instant response, and full power.
 Driveability concerns arise when a vehicle stalls, hesitates or stumbles, idles rough, surges, lacks power, is hard to start, or fails to start.